GowthamRam2000/GowthamRam2000/README.md

 🏢 I'm currently working as an intern in zSpaze
-⚙️ I use daily: .python, .js, .html, .css, .java, .c++ 🌍 I'm mostly active within the Laravel Community
+⚙️ I use daily: .python, .js, .html, .css, .java, .c++ 🌍 I'm mostly active within the c++/python Community

 🌱 Learning all about Open Source
 💬 Ping me about design, branding, development, design thinking